ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

 - As the name says, the emptyDir volume is initially empty.
 - When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.

-> Note : A container crashing does not remove a Pod from a node.
+> Note: A container crashing does not remove a Pod from a node.
 The data in an emptyDir volume is safe across container crashes.

 - Create a folder name it emptydir.